Altruism (biology): Implications in evolutionary theory

 There are striking parallels between altruistic acts and exaggerated sexual ornaments displayed by some animals, particularly certain bird species, such as, amongst others, the peacock.
 Both are costly in fitness terms, and both are generally conspicuous to other members of the population or species.
 This led Amotz Zahavi to suggest that both might be fitness signals rendered evolutionarily stable by his handicap principle.
 If a signal is to remain reliable, and generally resistant to falsification, the signal has to be evolutionarily costly.
-Thus, if a (low fitness) liar were to use the highly costly signal, which seriously eroded its real fitness, it would find it difficult to maintain a semblance or normality.
+Thus, if a (low fitness) liar were to use the highly costly signal, which seriously eroded its real fitness, it would find it difficult to maintain a semblance of normality.
 Zahavi borrowed the term "handicap principle" from sports handicapping systems.
 These systems are aimed at reducing disparities in performance, thereby making the outcome of contests less predictable.
 In a horse handicap race, provenly faster horses are given heavier weights to carry under their saddles than inherently slower horses.
 Similarly, in amateur golf, better golfers have fewer strokes subtracted from their raw scores than the less talented players.
 The handicap therefore correlates with unhandicapped performance, making it possible, if one knows nothing about the horses, to predict which unhandicapped horse would win an open race.
 It would be the one handicapped with the greatest weight in the saddle.
 The handicaps in nature are highly visible, and therefore a peahen, for instance, would be able to deduce the health of a potential mate by comparing its handicap (the size of the peacock's tail) with those of the other males.
 The loss of the male's fitness caused by the handicap is offset by its increased access to females, which is as much of a fitness concern as is its health.
 An altruistic act is, by definition, similarly costly.
 It would therefore also signal fitness, and is probably as attractive to females as a physical handicap.
 If this is the case altruism is evolutionarily stabilized by sexual selection.